Please contact for a bespoke price

 Email us or call us on 01543 728 202 for more information and to see when the next course will be scheduled.

-First Environment holds UKATA accreditation to deliver Category A – Asbestos awareness training.
+First Environment is registered with UKATA to deliver Category A – Asbestos awareness training.

 We can provide classroom based learning to groups of up to 15 delegates from our head office located in Hednesford, Staffordshire.
 All delegates passing the multiple choice exam will receive a UKATA approved Asbestos Awareness Training Course certificate.